 The accepted TLS connections are encrypted using an SSL certificate using the strongest web standard (SHA-2 & 2048-bit encryption) for the RSA key pair.
 The signature algorithm is based on SHA-256 with RSA encryption.

-As part of all responses, the server includes a number of security headers.
+As part of all responses, our servers include a number of advanced security headers.
 These include but are not limited to:

 - X-XSS-Protection: Instructs modern browsers to abort communications when they detect reflected cross-site scripting (XSS) attacks.

-- Strict-Transport-Security: Instructs browsers to only ever access Skedda using HTTPS (i.e. never using HTTP).
+- Strict-Transport-Security: Also known as HSTS.
+Instructs browsers to only ever access Skedda using HTTPS (i.e. never using HTTP).
+We have deployed this header with a long duration/time-to-live (longer than six months).

 - X-Content-Type-Options: Instructs browsers to strictly follow the MIME types ("Content-Type") specified in server responses, and not to try to "sniff" the content type.
 This helps to defend against MIME content-sniffing attacks.